InclusiveClassrooms/skills-wheel-old/README.md

 To see the coverage report for the frontend code, host a simple server in: `python -m SimpleHTTPServer` and go to _localhost:8000/test/test.html_
 Make sure the 'Enable Coverage' box is ticked.

+## The form

+The form is structured from normal html and jquery and styled using plain css and bootstrap.
+All fields are required to be filled out before submitting.

 ## The Wheel

 The Skills Wheel has been created using D3.
 All code for this is in _public/wheel.js_ and is commented for clarity.
+The wheel and the accompanying details can be downloaded and saved as a pdf, which is generated on the server using [html-pdf](https://www.npmjs.com/package/html-pdf).

 ## Data